Washington Grove, Maryland: Indigenous occupation

-Founding
+Colonization by Europeans

 A group of Methodists began the tradition of having camp meetings in the area circa 1800.
 Camp meetings were a tradition where a group of Methodists would gather in a forest clearing to worship and socialize.
 Benches were arranged in a circle or oval with an elevated preachers' stand in the middle.
 Tents surrounded the area, along with carriages and wagons behind them.
 Services lasted well into the night.
 The camp meetings provided cultural and spiritual improvement to those who attended.

 In 1873, a committee from the Foundry Methodist Church, located at 14th and G streets NW in Washington, D.C., began a search for a permanent location to hold annual camp meetings.
 They wanted a location with sufficient space for thousands of attendees, a supply of clean water, and a shaded location to provide relief from the summer sun.
 They wanted the location to be less than a day's trip from Washington, and protection from the sale of liquor, because Methodists did not believe in drinking alcohol.

 In June 1873, John T. Mitchell, Richard Willett, F. Howard, W.R.
 Woodward, E.F.
 Simpson, Mr. Worthington, Thomas P. Morgan, B. Peyton Brown, and a few others purchased 267.5 acres of land from the widow of farmer Nathan Cooke for $6,636.25.
 The land was given to the Washington Grove Meeting Association, which had been recently incorporated on March 30, 1874.

 A person could build a cottage on the land by purchasing five shares of stock for twenty dollars per share.
 The first share had to be purchased with cash, while the other four could be financed at an annual interest rate of six percent.
 Alternatively, a tent could be rented for between $9 and $15.
 There were two dining courts, and a market would provided fresh meat and produce.
 The center of the camp was originally named The Plaza and later The Symbolic Circle, and there were six numbered avenues radiating from it.
 Tents were arranged in a grid along avenues named for participating churches.
 Families would stay over to attend a two-week-long meeting of the Methodist Episcopal churches of the District of Columbia.
 Named Washington Grove Camp, the first camp meeting began on August 5, 1874, with 240 tents.

 In 1877, a tabernacle with a belfry for a bell was built in the center of the circle.
 The bell called people to prayer, and it was also rung at the end of the camp meeting.
 The tabernacle was a large open-air chapel that could seat 500 worshipers.
 In addition to religious services, lecturers spoke on such topics as women's suffrage and the problem of poverty in cities.